Jeremy R. Morris

 Jeremy has considerable experience advising clients on how federal and state antitrust laws impact business, especially in the health care industry.
 Jeremy focuses on providing practical, solution-oriented advice that helps clients achieve business goals.
 He has provided guidance to clients regarding antitrust issues that arise in the context of mergers, joint ventures and provider integration.
 He has also assisted clients with Hart-Scott-Rodino filings, designing FTC-compliant provider networks, development of structural and operational safeguards to assist clients in avoiding antitrust issues, and defending clients from government antitrust investigations.

 Jeremy previously served as in-house counsel at a tertiary care, regional referral center in northern Kentucky.
-In that role, he gained substantial experience in day-to-day hospital operations that he now utilizes to assist his clients.
+In that role, he gained substantial experience in day-to-day hospital operations that he now utilizes to assist his clients in a variety of operational, transactional and regulatory matters.

 Professional & Community Activities

-- Member, American Health Lawyers Association (Medical Staff, Peer Review, and Credentialing Practice Group; Antitrust Practice Group; and Regulation, Accreditation, and Payment Practice Group)
+- Member, American Health Law Association (Medical Staff, Peer Review, and Credentialing Practice Group; Antitrust Practice Group; and Regulation, Accreditation, and Payment Practice Group)

 Presentations & Published Works